VsFoxaDevs/VsFoxa/README.md

 # Friday Night Funkin' - Vs. Foxa / Foxa Engine
 Not a Psych fork again...

+You and your girlfriend go down an alleyway, searching for the famous "Whitmore".
+However, A pink fox blocks your way!
+She seems to be trying to protect someone...
+She does not want you to rap battle him!
+Sing 5 or more songs with her, maybe even a 6th one too?

 ![](https://cdn.discordapp.com/attachments/1110759814256148512/1175503013083873471/image.png)

+## License Summary

+### Permitted Actions

+You are permitted to perform the following actions:

+- Download and install/play this modification.

+### Required Actions

+You must obtain permission to perform the following actions:

+- Redistribute the unmodified engine on a website other than GameBanana, GameJolt, or GitHub.
+- Use parts of this modification in another engine or mod and provide credit.

+### Permitted Actions with Conditions

+You are permitted to perform the following actions under the following conditions:

+- Modify this engine and redistribute the modified engine on GameBanana, GameJolt, or GitHub, provided that you offer the same rights to others.

+### Prohibited Actions

+You are not allowed to perform the following actions under any circumstances:

+- Use this modification or parts of this modification for commercial purposes.
+- Use parts of this modification in another engine or mod without providing credit.
+- Publicly distribute malicious or potentially harmful scripts that utilize this engine.

+### Additional Conditions

+You agree to the following additional conditions:

+- You will not modify this modification in any way that violates the license agreement.
+- You will not distribute any modified versions of this mod that do not comply with the terms of this license agreement.

+This license agreement is subject to change at any time, and continued use of the mod constitutes acceptance of any such changes.

+***REMEMBER*: This is a *mod*.
+This is not the vanilla game and should be treated as a *modification*.
+This is not and probably will never be official, so don't get confused.**

+Anyway, back to the original Psych README...

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.